-Unfortunately, Annabelle’s outspoken support of her queer family members may have gotten her mother fired from the Brattleboro Catholic school where she works.
-In a follow-up essay in the same paper, Richard Levesque, a friend of the family wrote:
+Because the school’s administration responded negatively to Annabelle’s outspoken support of her queer family, her mother, Bethany Thies, resigned from the Brattleboro Catholic school where she had worked.
+In a follow-up essay in the same paper, Richard Levesque, a parishioner from the Thies’ church:

 “It appears that Annabelle’s mom, as a result of the essay, has resigned from her job in admissions and development at St. Michael’s School.
 I must confess that we do not know the details of her departure, but we are aware of the ‘morality clause’ that may have been behind her departure.”